UK urges Gulf states to ease blockade against Qatar

-LONDON Britain on Monday urged Gulf states including Saudi Arabia to ease a blockade of Qatar and to find an immediate solution to the impasse through mediation.
+LONDON (Reuters) - Britain on Monday urged Gulf states including Saudi Arabia to ease a blockade of Qatar and to find an immediate solution to the impasse through mediation.

 Saudi Arabia, the United Arab Emirates, Bahrain and Egypt cut diplomatic and transport ties a week ago, accusing Doha of backing terrorism.
 This has disrupted imports of food and other materials and caused many foreign banks to scale back business with Qatar.